zalando/postgres-operator/README.md

 ### Using the operator to minimize the amount of failovers during the cluster upgrade

-To make sure there is only one failover per each PostgreSQL deployment when nodes of the cluster are decomissioned during the cluster upgrade, the operator relies on the `node_readiness_label` parameter.
-It is used in order to determine whether a given node is considered ready to run postgres pods.
-When a node is both `unschedulable` and doesn't have a readiness label the operator starts moving master pods out of it.
-In addition, the operator sets the `PodDisruptionBudget` for the postgres pods to make sure pods with the role `master` are not killed by the cluster scale out operations.
-Each postgres pod has a `nodeAffinity` set to avoid being scheduled on the nodes without the readiness label.
-Together, those measures give us the following guarantees:
+Postgres operator moves master pods out of to be decommissioned Kubernetes nodes.
+The decommission status of the node is derived from the presence of the set of labels defined by the `node_readiness_label` parameter.
+The operator makes sure that the Postgres master pods are moved elsewhere from the node that is pending to be decommissioned , but not on another node that is also about to be shut down.
+It achieves that via a combination of several properties set on the postgres pods:

-* no postgres pod runs on the node being not ready
+* [nodeAffinity](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#node-affinity-beta-feature) is configured to avoid scheduling the pod on nodes without all labels from the `node_readiness_label` set.
-* no postgres master pod is killed during the scale event before the operator has a chance to move it off the node
+* [PodDisruptionBudget](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#how-disruption-budgets-work) is defined to keep the master pods running until they are moved out by the operator.

-* when a postgres pod is killed by the operator because the node is decomissioned, it will not respawn on another node to-be-decomissioned.
+The operator starts moving master pods when the node is drained and doesn't have all labels from the `node_readiness_label` set.

-By default the `node_readiness_label` is set to an empty string, disabling this feature altogether.
+By default this parameter is set to an empty string, disabling this feature altogether.
 It can be set to a string containing one or more key:value parameters, i.e:
 ```
 node_readiness_label: "lifecycle-status:ready,disagnostic-checks:ok"

 ```

-when multiple labels are set the operator will require all of them to be present on a node (and set to the specified value) in order to consider the node as ready.
+when multiple labels are set the operator will require all of them to be present on a node (and set to the specified value) in order to consider it ready.

 #### Custom Pod Environment Variables